-My former colleague Michael Stone, an authority on Afghanistan, Cantral Asia and, a man who knows disaster relief and recovery.
-Here is a lecture he gave recently where he exposes common errors in needs assessment..
+My former colleague Michael Stone, an authority on Afghanistan, Cantral Asia and, a man who knows disaster relief and recovery, gave a lecture recently where he exposes common errors in needs assessment..

 IMPROVING EMERGENCY RESPONSE